GyroTools/precon-examples/README.md

 # precon

-precon is a proprietary python package for reconstruction of Philips MR raw data.
+precon is a python package for reconstruction of Philips raw data.

 > **_NOTE:_ precon needs Python 3.7 or higher.**